 Lottery for Education Afterschool Program Application

-PUBLIC NOTICE: Martha O’Bryan Center is preparing a proposal to/for grant funding provided by the Lottery for Education Afterschool Program, in response to the recent request released by the Tennessee Department of Education (https://www.tn.gov/educational/instruction/extended-learning.html).
-Funding will be used to provide out-of-school time academic, social-emotional, enrichment, and family engagement programming to students attending priority schools within the Metropolitan Nashville Public Schools System.
+PUBLIC NOTICE: Martha O’Bryan Center is preparing proposals for grant funding provided by the Lottery for Education: Afterschool Programs and 21st Century Community Learning Centers in response to the recent requests released by the Tennessee Department of Education (https://www.tn.gov/education/districts/instruction/extended-learning.html).
+Funding will be used to provide out-of-school time academic, social-emotional, enrichment, and family engagement programming to students attending priority schools within the Metropolitan Nashville Public Schools system.